‘Vanishingly small’ chance Sunak can cut NHS waiting lists by election, warn experts

 Tim Gardner, senior policy fellow at the Health Foundation, told The Independent: “It’s quite likely the overall waiting list will increase – it’s certainly going in the wrong direction.
 There are so many factors making it very hard to reduce.”

-The Health Foundation expert cited ongoing strikes and winter pressures to come, along with a decade of austerity squeezing NHS budgets and the failure over a long period to address the staffing crisis.
+Mr Gardner cited ongoing strikes and winter pressures to come, along with a decade of austerity squeezing NHS budgets and the failure over a long period to address the staffing crisis.
 “It will reduce the capacity to expand operations,” he said.

-Mr Gardner added: “The prospect of a meaningful reduction in the overall waiting list by next autumn is vanishingly small.
-It’s highly unlikely we’ll see the one-year target hit [by spring] – there’s so many in that cohort.”

-An estimated 371,000 people in England had been waiting more than a year to start routine hospital treatment, up from 359,000 at the end of March.
+An estimated 371,000 people in England had been waiting more than a year to start routine hospital treatment – up from 359,000 – at the end of March.
 Mr Sunak has already missed a key target of eliminating 18-month waits by the end of March, though the number did fall from its peak of 124,000 to just over 11,000.

-Siva Anandaciva, chief analyst for the King’s Fund, told The Independent said the target of eliminating one-year waiting times by spring was “not going to be accomplished”, but said he expected “considerable progress” on the longest waiting times.
+Siva Anandaciva, chief analyst for the King’s Fund, said the target of eliminating one-year waiting times by spring was “not going to be accomplished”, but said he expected “considerable progress” on the longest waiting times.

 “My best guess is that waiting lists will continue to rise between now and the next general election.
 The long waits will come down, but eliminating long waits won’t be achieved,” he said.